Agrate0718/Art-api/README.md

 ## User Stories
 ________

-- As a user I want to view artwork
+- As a user I want to view movies
-- As a user I want to save my favorite artwork on my personal profile
+- As a user I want to save my favorite movies on my personal profile
 - As a user I want to change my username from time to time

 ## MVP